Stephen Mallon: Bohemians

 On 12 January 2021, Mallon departed Sheffield United, joining League of Ireland Premier Division side Bohemians on a permanent basis.
 He rejected a move return to Derry City, stating that "the team's 'style of play' simply didn't suit him."

 However, Mallon missed the start of the season when he suffered a metatarsal injury.
 Mallon made his debut for the club, coming on as a 78th-minute substitute, in a 3–0 win against Waterford on 29 May 2021.
 However, his return was short–lived when he suffered another injury that kept him out for three weeks.
-Mallon made his return from injury, coming on as a 80th-minute substitute, in a 1–0 win against Sligo Rovers on 15 August 2021.
+Mallon made his return from injury, coming on as an 80th-minute substitute, in a 1–0 win against Sligo Rovers on 15 August 2021.
 However, his return was short–lived when he suffered another injury that kept him out for three months.
 On 12 November 2021, Mallon returned from injury, coming on as a 80th-minute substitute, in a 3–1 win against Shamrock Rovers.
 On 28 November 2021, he came on as a 86th-minute substitute for Bohemians in the 2021 FAI Cup Final against St Patrick's Athletic in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium and then successfully converted the penalty on penalties following a 1–1 draw after extra time, as the club went on to lose 4–3.
 At the end of the 2021 season, Mallon went on to make seven appearances in all competitions.

 The start of the 2022 season saw Mallon score his first goal for Bohemians, in a 1–0 win against St Patrick's Athletic.
 However, he continued to be plagued with injuries throughout his second season at the club.